0% INTEREST FOR 18 MONTHS!

 FAQs

-How often should you clean your cabinet doors?
+How often should I clean my cabinet doors?

 For routine cleaning, thermofoil cabinet doors should be wiped down once a week using a soft, lint-free cloth and mild cleaner to remove dust and fingerprints.
 This helps maintain the protective finish.
 Ideally, you should clean spills right away to prevent staining.
 Deep clean doors every 2-3 months as needed to remove grease buildup and residue that can damage the thermofoil over time.